iamkdraj/iamkdraj.github.io/content/Literature/Literary Periods/The Renaissance Period (c. 1500–1660).md

+---
+title: The Renaissance
+tags:
+  - literary-periods
+  - literature
+  - movement-study
+  - period-study
+  - questions
+---

-The word **"Renaissance"** (French for "Rebirth") refers to the period of European history that marked a gradual but profound shift away from the medieval worldview.
+The word **"[[Renaissance]]"** (French for "Rebirth") refers to the period of European history that marked a gradual but profound shift away from the medieval worldview.
 Originating in Italy in the late 14th century with foundational figures like **Petrarch** and **Boccaccio**, its influence reached England around the early 16th century, flowering in the Elizabethan and Jacobean eras.
 The term was first used in its modern sense by French historian **Jules Michelet** in 1855.

 This era represented a "rebirth" of interest in the classical art, literature, and learning of ancient Greece and Rome.
 After the death of Chaucer in 1400, English literature entered a period sometimes called the **"Barren Age."** The beginning of the English Renaissance is often dated to **1485** with the start of the Tudor Dynasty, and its decline can be marked by the death of King James I in 1625 or, more broadly, the start of the Restoration in 1660.